EmbedITCZ/jbehave-support/jbehave-support-core/docs/Migration.md

 ## Version 2.*

+### Dependency updates
+Before/during upgrading we recommend to upgrade your dependencies to relatively latest versions (April 2024 versions as of time of writing) to potentially avoid any problems.

 ### Reporting Autoconfiguration
 `XmlReporterFactory` and corresponding `ReporterExtension` classes now get autoconfigured by Spring Boot.
 There is now no need to declare them explicitly.